On Competitive Analysis for Polling Systems: Introduction

 \subsubsection{Online and Offline Problems}

 A job instance $I$ with $n(I)$ number of jobs is defined as a sequence of jobs with certain arrival times and processing times, i.e., $I=\{(r_{i},p_{i}),1\leq i\leq n(I)\}$.
-In this work we mainly focus on an online scheduling problem, where online means $r_{i}$ and $p_{i}$ remain unknown to the server until job $i$ arrives.
+In this work we mainly focus on an online scheduling problem, where $r_{i}$ and $p_{i}$ remain unknown to the server until job $i$ arrives.
 In contrast to the online problem, the offline problem has entire information for the job instance $I$, i.e., $(r_{1},r_{2},...,r_{n(I)})$ and $(p_{1},p_{2},...,p_{n(I)})$ from time 0.
 The offline problem is usually of great complexity.
-The offline version of the online problem that we want to solve, i.e., $1|r_{i},\tau|\sum C_{i}$, is strongly NP-hard since the offline problem with $\tau=0$ is strongly NP-hard \cite{lawler1993sequencing,hall1997scheduling,kan2012machine}.
-However it is important to note that if preemption is allowed, then serving the \emph{shortest remaining processing time} (SRPT) is the optimal policy for $1|r_{i},pmtn|\sum C_{i}$ with $\tau=0$ (see \cite{smith1978new}).
+The offline version of our online problem, i.e., $1|r_{i},\tau|\sum C_{i}$, is strongly NP-hard since the offline problem with $\tau=0$ is strongly NP-hard \cite{lawler1993sequencing,hall1997scheduling,kan2012machine}.
+However it is important to note that if preemption is allowed, then \emph{Shortest Remaining Processing Time} (SRPT) is the optimal policy for $1|r_{i},pmtn|\sum C_{i}$ with $\tau=0$ (see \cite{smith1978new}).
 SRPT is online and polynomial-time solvable.
-It can be used as a benchmark for online scheduling policies to compare against.
+It can be used as a benchmark for online scheduling policies.